-Author has written 7 stories for Roswell, Harry Potter, and Farscape.
+Author has written 8 stories for Roswell, Harry Potter, Farscape, and Game of Thrones.

 About Me (ie. stuff you don't actually care about, but is apparently mandatory for a bio):